sragli/bdm/README.md

 Elixir module that implements the Block Decomposition Method (BDM) developed by Hector Zenil et al to approximate the algorithmic complexity of datasets by decomposing them into smaller blocks and using precomputed CTM (Coding Theorem Method) values.

+This implementation is based on [PyBDM](http://github.com/sztal/pybdm) by Szymon Talaga et al, using Universal Distribution Approximations from the [Complexity Calculator](https://complexity-calculator.com).

 ## Installation

 The package can be installed by adding `bdm` to your list of dependencies in `mix.exs`: